 De Lijn bus company operates regular Brussels Airport to Brussels city center transfer service.
 And also to the regional areas of Brussels such as Leuven and Kortenberg.
 The bus 471 goes to and from Brussel-Nord station and takes 45 minutes.
 Number 659 takes you to and from metro station Roodebeek.

 Brussels Airport Train

-There are three stops within the city at each of the main railway stations Brussels-Nord, Brussels-Centrale and Brussels-Midi.
+There are three stops within the city at each of the main railway stations Brussels-Nord, Brussels-Midi and Brussels-Centraal .
 At each of these stations there are metro lines, buses and trams that connect to other parts of the city.
-Go to the website for Brussels public transport at www.stib.be.
+Go to the webpage of Brussels public transport for more info.

 Brussels Airport Parking

-To read more about Brussels Airport Parking simply go back to the Brussels Airport section.
+To read more about Brussels Airport Parking simply go back to the Brussels Airport webpage.